Lightprotocol/light-protocol/README.md

   unfortunately has performance problems on macOS.
 - [Manual setup](#manual-setup) - not recommended, but may be useful if the methods above don't work for you.
-- Windows is not supported
+- Windows is not supported.

 ### Prerequisites:
 - Ubuntu, `sudo apt-get install lld clang`